Afognak Island State Park

 ★ Propane stove top burners (propane not provided)

 The cabin is approximately 16’x20’ with a second-floor loft and is heated by a large wood stove.
 There are two twin size sleeping platforms on the main floor and additional 4 twin platforms in the loft with floor space to easily accommodate approximately 4 more people.
-The cabin is located about 30 yards from the beach, but does not have a near-by source for freshwater.
-It is recommended to bring your own supply of drinking water.
+The cabin is located about 30 yards from the beach, but does not have a close-by source for freshwater.
+Many choose to bring their own drinking water.
 This cabin has a propane cooking stove, but propane is not provided, if you wish to use it, you must bring your own propane.

 The mouth of Portage Creek is approximately three-quarters of a mile to the South of the cabin, and receives large returns of Red Salmon, Silver Salmon, and Steelhead.
 Like other major salmon spawning areas, the Portage Creek area often has a concentrated population of bears during spawning season.
-The private (native corporation) lands adjacent to the park may require special permits to access.
-If you plan to enter these areas, contact the appropriate native corporation in advance.
+Some private (native corporation) lands adjacent to the park may require special permits to access.
+If you plan to enter these areas, check landowner requirements and policies

 There are no developed trails near Discoverer Bay, but logging roads can be reached within a few miles of the cabin.
 Sitka black-tailed deer, Roosevelt elk, and fox may also be found in the area.
+Hunters should bring an electric fence to prevent bears gaining access to meat hung in trees or in the woodshed.
 Some of the shoreline can be hiked at low tide, but outcroppings and tide changes can make travel difficult.
 Some visitors may want to bring a kayak or inflatable watercraft.

 The Discoverer Bay Cabin is located inside the protected waters of Discoverer Bay on the northern side of Afognak Island.
 The beach provides saltwater access for float planes, and is deep enough for some boats to access.
 Cabin is located about 30 yards from the beach on the southeast shore of Discoverer Bay near the Portage Creek end.